 - list the speakers in court proceedings and log major events

 - record proceedings from digital audio recordings using a computer or stenotype machine

-- use computer-aided transcription (CAT) which translates the shorthand recorded by the stenotype machine onto a computer screen enabling transcription in real-time
+- use computer-aided transcription (CAT), which translates the shorthand recorded by the stenotype machine onto a computer screen, enabling transcription in real time

-- produce captions for television programs
+- produce captions for television programmes

 - research terminology used

-- edit the transcript for syntax and grammar
+- edit transcripts for syntax and grammar

 - read back portions of notes or replay a recording on request.

 A computer assisted real-time (cart) reporter provides a word-to-text service for the deaf and hearing-impaired, usually in a meeting or university lecture environment.
 These words are projected onto a laptop or a larger screen via a data projector.
 Real-time reporting is also used in the courts, Hansard and business environments to provide instantaneous translation.